 I love how close this shortbread is to the actual Walkers shortbread in terms of flavor.
 This is even better, in fact, because it tastes… fresher.
 You know it came from an oven and not a plastic wrapper.
 Using European-style butter helped, too.
 If you’re going to make something that’s mostly butter, you better make sure it’s good butter.
 European-style butter has more fat (and therefore less water) than your average butter, which makes it more flavorful.

 The one place where this shortbread falls a little bit short is texture.
 This shortbread is crunchy–especially the edge pieces–but non-edge pieces, while they can hold their own in terms of texture, aren’t as crunchy as actual Walkers shortbread.
 It’s not that they’re soft, or chewy, or crumbly.
-It’s just not completely crisp bite.
+It’s just not a completely crisp bite.
 I’m perfectly okay with this difference in texture, but I do want to mention it in case it’s a dealbreaker for anyone.
 I left these in the oven for as long as I felt comfortable–which was 35 minutes, when the edges started to get a little too brown for my liking–so I don’t think additional time in the oven will help.